Our Board of Trustees

 Robyn started working for CNWL in 1988, and has worked in most directorates across the Trust.
 In 2005 she completed her MSc in Change Agent Skills at Surrey University.

-Alex has a legal background, after 10 years of practising as a barrister from chambers in Lincoln’s Inn, dealing with a wide range of disputes and some non-contentious work.
-This included acting through the Bar Pro Bono Unit and the Chancery Litigants in Person Support (CLIPS) scheme.
-He has experience of governance and regulatory issues affecting corporate entities, including in the charitable sector.
+He has a legal background, after 10 years of practising as a Barrister from chambers in Lincoln’s Inn, dealing with a wide range of disputes and some non-contentious work.
+He has experience of governance and regulatory issues affecting corporate entities and an interest in the charitable sector.

 Email us here